Coursera Launches a New MBA with Macquarie Graduate School of Management

 As stated in a press release issued by Coursera last week: “The Global MBA is designed to prepare future-focused professionals for success in a wide variety of career paths, whether their goal is to break through the glass ceiling or to build a successful freelancing business.
 The curriculum includes live instruction by MGSM’s world-class faculty and will help learners gain tangible, career-ready skills in cross-disciplinary capabilities, including leading, strategizing, and analyzing.”
 Notably, Coursera’s flexible learning platform will enable students to complete lectures and assignments on their own time but also benefit from occasional live classroom sessions and collaborative group projects.
 In addition, Global MBA candidates will be able to earn certificates as they complete each course.
 The program will cost $33,000 in Australian dollars (about $24,000 USD), making it a highly affordable MBA degree.

-How Coursera and Its Competitors Are Restructuring to Ensure the Future of MOOCs
+Restructuring to Ensure the Future of MOOCs

 In early 2008, Nikhil Sinha, Chief Content Officer of Coursera, told Business Today, “We need to design degrees that provide modular credentials to students at all stages of the learning process.”
 It appears as if “all stages” includes both bachelor’s and master’s degrees.
 It also seems likely that Coursera’s move to start offering degrees rather than one-off courses and short programs is part of a broader restructuring as the MOOC market shifts.
 Interesting, Coursera’s competitors have not necessarily decided to follow the same path.